elliott-beach/gdrive/README.md

 ## Note
-This tool is not being actively maintained at the moment, ymmv.
+This is a fork of prasmussen/gdrive, which is not being maintained.
-For incremental and encrypted backup of unix systems [borg](https://github.com/borgbackup/borg) is a great alternative and [rsync.net](http://rsync.net/products/attic.html) provides a cheap and reliable backup target.

 ## Overview
 gdrive is a command line utility for interacting with Google Drive.